Fubukimaru/asMSX/man/asmsx-en.md

 - writes PRINT directive messages to text file (TXT);
 - integrates with BlueMSX emulator debugger;
 - supports conditional assembly;
 - generates CAS files for emulators and WAV files for loading on real MSX computers.

 ### 1.3.
 Project goals

-asMSX project goals was to create Z80 cross assembler that is flexible, easy to use, reliable and designed from ground up for development of MSX ROM and MegaROM programs.
+asMSX project goals was to create Z80 cross assembler that is flexible, easy to use, reliable and designed from ground up for the development of MSX ROM and MegaROM programs.
 This goal is fully achieved in current version.

-asMSX is a small console program that works very fast and stable.
+asMSX is a small console program that works very fast.
 It uses standard libraries present on all PCs.

 ### 1.4.
 Syntax

 asMSX implements Z80 assembly language slightly differently from standard Zilog syntax.
-Major difference is that square brackets [ ] are used for indirect address mode, instead of parentheses ( ).
-This design decision allows to support of complex mathematical expressions that use parentheses to order evaluation precedence.
+Major difference is that square brackets `[ ]` are used for indirect address mode, instead of parentheses `( )`.
+This design decision allows us to support complex mathematical expressions that use parentheses to order evaluation precedence.

 asMSX supports ZILOG directive to retain source level compatibility for existing code.
-It switches indirect address mode to use parentheses, and mathematical expression evaluation is switched to square brackets as separators.
+It switches indirect address mode to use parentheses.
+Mathematical expression evaluation is switched to square brackets as separators.

 ### 1.5.
 Use

 asMSX is a command-line program, so the easiest way to use it is from command prompt.
 To assemble a file use the following command:

-`asmsx filename.ext`
+    asmsx filename.asm

 If the extension is not provided, asMSX will assume ".asm" as default.
 Source code files are expected to be plain 8-bit ASCII text files. asMSX supports text files generated on both Windows and Linux (CR/LF end of line vs just LF).
 On Windows you can assemble a source file by dragging it to asMSX desktop icon.
 This method is not recommended, since long file name support may not work well.
-Also please try to avoid dots and other special characters in file names; dot used to separate extension is fine.
+Also please try to avoid dots and other special characters in file names.
+Dot use is fine for file extension.

 asMSX produces messages during assembly.
 If no errors are encountered, following files will be generated:

-- filename.sym: an ASCII text file with all the symbols defined in program with their decimal values.
+**filename.sym**: text file with all the symbols defined in program with their decimal values.
 This file is compatible with BlueMSX debugger.
-You can load it to make debugging easier. asMSX won't generate SYM file if no constant or variable symbols were defined in program.
+You can use it to make debugging easier. asMSX won't generate SYM file if no constant or variable symbols were defined in program.

-- filename.txt: an ASCII text file with messages generated by directives in program code.
-If PRINT directives are not used, file won't be generated;
+**filename.txt**: text file with messages generated by directives in program code.

-- filename.* [.z80/.bin/.com/.rom/.cas/.wav]: based on a choice of output type, generate binary file with the same file name as main source file and type specific extension:
+If PRINT directives are not used, file won't be generated.

+Depending on use of output type directives in your filename.asm, asMSX will generate one or more of the following binary files:

-  * filename.z80 is a binary file with no header;
+- __filename.z80__: a binary file with no header;

-  * filename.bin is a binary file that can be loaded with `BLOAD"FILENAME.BIN",R` operator in MSX BASIC;
+- __filename.bin__: a binary file that can be loaded with `BLOAD"FILENAME.BIN",R` operator in MSX BASIC;

-  * filename.com is an executable file for MSX-DOS;
+- __filename.com__: an executable file for MSX-DOS;

-  * filename.rom is a binary ROM or MegaROM image file;
+- __filename.rom__: a binary ROM or MegaROM image file;

-  * filename.cas is a loadable tape image file for MSX emulators.
-Use BLOAD"CAS:",R in MSX BASIC;
+- __filename.cas__: a loadable tape image file for MSX emulators. `Use BLOAD"CAS:",R` in MSX BASIC;

-  * filename.wav is a 16 bit 44100Hz (CD quality) stereo audio file, ready to be loaded on real MSX computer via "tape in" port.
-Use BLOAD"CAS:",R in MSX BASIC.
+- __filename.wav__: a 16 bit 44100Hz (CD quality) stereo audio file.
+It can be loaded on real MSX computer via "tape in" port.
+Use `BLOAD"CAS:",R` in MSX BASIC.

 ## 2. Assembly language